The Board of Trustees of the Science Museum is responsible for the whole of the Science Museum Group (SMG).

 Sarah Sands is a former editor of the Sunday Telegraph and The Evening Standard and a former editor of Radio 4’s Today programme.
 She is co-chair of the committee of the Braemar Science Summit.

-Sarah Staniforth is President of IIC (International Institute for Conservation of Historic and Artistic Works) until January 2019.
+Sarah Staniforth is President Emeritus of IIC (International Institute for Conservation of Historic and Artistic Works) following six years as President from 2013-2019.

-Sarah is also a Director of the Historic House Hotels of the National Trust.
+Sarah is also a Professor in Practice in the Archaeology Department Durham University, a Director of the Landmark Trust Lundy Company and the Historic House Hotels of the National Trust.
 She is a Fellow of IIC, the Society of Antiquaries and the Royal Society of Arts.

 Sarah held a number of roles at the National Trust between 1985 and 2014 including Museums and Collections Director, Historic Properties Director and Head Conservator.
 Before that she worked in the Scientific Department of the National Gallery for five years.